mu-ts/logger/README.md

 Simple and lightweight logging.

+  //TODO accept function as an argument, that takes in level to determine if it should execute.

 # Usage

 To get a logger instance you can call `.child({options...})` from a parent logger, use `LoggerService.named('name',{options..})` or you can use the `defaultLogger()` static function, which creates a ConsoleLogger.